 Q: What are options for lunch?

 Brown bag or lunch box; no beverage provided.
-Optional daily lunch program for K-8 students is available from Smart Lunches.
-K-8 students may also purchase our Wednesday Fun Lunches (Papa John’s, Subway, Chick-fil-A or Malek’s pasta).
-High School students can purchase our Friday Lunches (Panera, Papa John’s, Chipotle or Chick-Fil-A).
+K-8 students may purchase our Wednesday Fun Lunches (pizza, Subway, Chick-fil-A or Malek’s pasta).
+High School students can purchase our Friday Lunches (Panera, pizza, Chipotle or Chick-Fil-A).
 Ordering is by semester only.
 Lunches are served by our Parent Service Team.